I have been going to FWC for over 20 years. It is an excellent practice with highly trained staff and physicians with many years of experience.

 We Care About You

 Let’s start by saying that what you’ve probably heard about water is wrong.
 You do not need to drink 8 glasses of water a day.
 Nope.
 You read it here first.
-In fact, if you learn nothing else from this article, learn this: Listen to your body!
+In fact, if you learn nothing else from this article, learn this: Listen to your body and make sure to get checked by having gynecology exams!
 If you’re thirsty, drink something!

 Recent studies from the Institute of Medicine and Canadian Scientists and the Institute of Medicine of the National Academies show that most people — you included — get enough water by simply drinking fluids when they are thirsty.
 Notice, we did not say “water.”

 Those same studies report that you can get your hydration from a number of sources.
 About 80 percent of a normal person’s water comes from drinking not only water, but other beverages — including caffeinated beverages — while the other 20 percent comes from the food we eat.
 That’s a shocker, isn’t it?

 Now, some of you may ask, “But surely we need water when we exercise?”